swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 It's thanks to "Restore .build" only taking half the previous time at **15 seconds**, and "Cache .build" taking **less than 30s**, down from the previous 2 minutes and a half.
 This 4 minutes of CI runtime includes **100s** of tests runtime as well!
 If your tests take less time than that, your CI will be even faster.

-## Separate Build Step From Test Runs
+## Decouple Build and Test-Run

 A logical problem in your current tests CI file is that if the tests fail, GitHub Actions will end the run and the "Cache .build" step won't be triggered.
 This will be an annoyance in new pull requests, specially if they're big.
 Your CI will need to rebuild a large portion of the project, which might substantially increase the CI time, up to the original 10 minutes of CI time you had.
-But when the tests result in a failure, the cache step will be skipped, and in the next run it'll need to build the whole changes all over again.
+But when the tests result in a failure, the cache step will be skipped, and in the next run it'll need to rebuild the whole changes of your pull request, all over again.

-You can fix this by separating the build step from the test-run step.
+You can fix this issue by separating the build from the test-run.
 It's simple.
-Build the app first, run the tests later after you're done caching the changes:
+Build the app first, run the tests later after you're done caching the build artifacts:

 ```diff
       - name: Restore .build